 Agile-Stage-Gate adds most value when there is a high uncertainty and great need for experimentation and failing

 fast (early VoC input).
 ASG manages high uncertainty through incremental product versions (protocepts), quick

 A lot of research to see if it really delivers positive results, what are the challenges and weaknesses, and how is Agile

 Be the first to comment on this document.

 1 student were before you!

-Business Intelligence Design Science Methodology Entrepreneurial Finance Entrepreneurial marketing Human Aspects of Innovation Management of Product Development Managing teams and team performance Marketing and Innovation Multivariate Statistics Open Innovation Performance enhancement Selling New Products Service Engineering and Marketing System Dynamics Technology Entrepreneurship
+Business Intelligence Design Science Methodology Entrepreneurial Finance Entrepreneurial marketing Human Aspects of Innovation Management of Organizational Change and Innovation Management of Product Development Managing teams and team performance Marketing and Innovation Multivariate Statistics Open Innovation Performance enhancement Selling New Products Service Engineering and Marketing System Dynamics Technology Entrepreneurship